-Ron Hynes performs at the East Coast Music Awards Sunday. - Photo by The Canadian Press
+Ron Hynes performs at the East Coast Music Awards in 2009. - Canadian Press File Photo

 Singer/songwriter Ron Hynes will begin a rigorous treatment program next month for throat cancer, his manager says.